Volham22/light-lang/specs.md

 By default functions are not exported (static keyword in C).
 A function must be exported with the `export` keyword.

+Note that the main function is exported by default to avoid linker errors.
+So we can omit the `export` keyword on main function.

 ```
 [export] fn <identifier>(<arg_identifier>: type, <other_identifier>: type): <return_type> {
     <statement>*